umams2002/buzzline-01-uma/README.md

 The most current version of Python is 3.13.
 This course will use advanced tools (such as Kafka) that still require Python 3.11.
-You are encouraged to install both and practice mulitple versions.
+You are encouraged to install both and practice multiple versions.
 If space is an issue, we only need 3.11 in this course.
 For more information, See [PYTHON-VERSIONS.md](docs/PYTHON-VERSIONS.md).